 Information about the xSeries or IntelliStation system and preinstalled software, if any, is available in the documents that come with your system.
 This includes printed documents, online documents, readme files, and help files.
-See the troubleshooting information in your system documentation for instructions on how to use the diagnostic programs.
+See the troubleshooting information in your system documentation for instructions for using the diagnostic programs.
 The troubleshooting information or the diagnostic programs might tell you that you need additional or updated device drivers or other software.